 Allocations & availability

-Based on water sharing plans, the department ensures the available surface and groundwater resources are shared equitably, and that water entitlements and allocations are secure and tradeable in accordance with plans and rules.
+We use the rules in water sharing plans to distribute available surface and groundwater resources sustainably and fairly.
+We also ensure that water entitlements and allocations are secure and tradeable in accordance with plans and rules.

-We continue to progress major reforms driven by commitments made under the National Water Initiative.
+We are working through the reforms recommended by the National Water Initiative.

 Droughts & floods

-Obtain a new water access licence through a controlled allocation.
+Obtain a new groundwater licence through a controlled allocation (or tender) process.

 Temporary water restrictions